1. Duty of Confidentiality

 We have designed LexLogik to exceed standard cloud security, ensuring that your data remains within a secure, European ecosystem:

-• UK GDPR Compliance: We provide a comprehensive Data Processing Agreement (DPA) that meets the requirements of the UK GDPR for international data transfers within the EEA.
+- UK GDPR Compliance: We provide a comprehensive Data Processing Agreement (DPA) that supports international data transfers from the UK to the EEA.
+Download DPA (PDF)

-For detailed information regarding our Technical and Organizational Measures (TOMs) or to request a bespoke Non-Disclosure Agreement (NDA), please contact us.
+For detailed information regarding our Technical and Organisational Measures (TOMs) or to request a bespoke Non-Disclosure Agreement (NDA), please contact us.

 Contact: info@lexlogik.com